 The public are encouraged not to enter the Flashing Lane, especially the carriageway.
 However, for those who choose to do so, barriers are in place on the adjacent verge to provide some protection from flashing horses.
 Anyone who enters the Flashing Lane does so at their own risk and are advised to take extra care for their own safety and that of others.

 Other Roads in and Around Appleby

 Warning signs have been placed on all major routes approaching Appleby.
-Highways England variable message signs will display Horse Fair related warning messages from 26 May 2016 to advise motorists to be aware of more horse drawn vehicles in the area.
+Highways England variable message signs will display Horse Fair related warning messages in the run to the Fair to advise motorists to be aware of more horse drawn vehicles in the area.

 An advisory 40mph speed restriction will be implemented on the A685 prior to the Bank Holiday in order to address road safety concerns that arise from the encampment that takes place along this road between Brough and Kirkby Stephen.

 The ongoing road marking maintenance works in the Appleby area will be completed before the Bank Holiday Weekend.

 Public Transport service to Appleby Fair